 The Visitors Group – Users that belong to this group will only be able to view the site, and items on the site.

 To allow for publishing functionality, the SharePoint Publishing Feature will be activated in the root site collection of the Intranet, and complexes.
-Because this feature is activated the following additional groups are available:
+Because this feature is activated for the following additional groups are available:

 Approvers – Users that belong to this group are able to edit and approve list items across the site collection.